matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <h2>Final Thoughts</h2>

 <p>If anything in your workflow ever feels like self-torture, maybe there's a path to build your own way out.
 I admittely feel most proud of myself whenever I do that.
 And it's always easier than waiting for someone else.
 More fun too, imo.
 As for the debate on <a href="https://www.youtube.com/shorts/kjdNshQ-i-E" target="_blank">Suno, Timbaland, and yadda yadda yadda</a>...
 If you ask me, using LLMs and Generative AI is just part of the toolkit now.
-It will always depends on who's using it, and I say don’t let anybody make you feel weird about it.</p>
+It will always depends on the creativity of who's using it, and I say don’t let anybody make you feel weird about it.</p>

 <p>Here are some tags for this post:</p>
 <ul>